Fit Interviews vs Case Interviews: How Different?

 A clear understanding of “what is a case interview” is essential for effective use of these examples.
 I suggest reading our Case Interview 101 guide if you haven’t done so.
 Alternatively, check out a case interview example below.

-3 tips to prepare for case interviews
+Six tips to prepare for case interviews and fit interviews

 Tip #1: Learn the basics of case interview theory